 In the end, the weight was not recovered.
 After three successes in a row the previous week, complications from the heavier load and capture of the wire left the clump weight behind for another day.
 The weight remained lost, but unlike a pair of sunglasses or a favorite hat, planning for recovery can continue.
 Convenient access to the depths makes this sort inspection and retrieval practical like never before!

-The Sea Ranch Crew was determined to retrieve the weight, and embarked on a second mission a few days after the initial recovery effort.
+The crew was determined to retrieve the weight, and embarked on a second mission a few days after the initial recovery effort.
 This time around, the crew used the boat’s anchor to better hold their position and added weight to the floating line.
 Mother nature was also on their side, as the overall water conditions were much better – a very low current and sea state would make a successful recovery much more likely.
 After locating the weight again, the ROV pilot managed to capture the weight on the first try.
 The weight was then pulled to the surface as planned.
 Nice job, guys!

 Do you have an object recovery success story?
 We want to hear about it!
 Leave us a comment or shoot us an email at [email protected]!